 As we launch Scoop.it on the iPhone today, we wanted to come back on what publishing had meant on mobile so far: photos, short videos, tweets and short-form content but not much publishing activity involving long form and richer content.
 Curation is an opportunity to change that.
 Here’s why.Read More

-Just a little more than 2 weeks ago, we had our big launch at Scoop.it: opening up the free version to all and at the same time, introducing Scoop.it Business, a premium version of Scoop.it for companies.
-This was of course a big milestone for us, after a very successful beta that helped us build […]Read More
+Just a little more than 2 weeks ago, we had our big launch at Scoop.it: opening up the free version to all and at the same time, introducing Scoop.it Business, a premium version of Scoop.it…Read More

 Today, we launch Scoop.it publicly, which means our private beta was a success with strong traffic and continuous growth.
 But it’s been a hectic ride so on top of showing the video which we had fun doing to explain our vision, I also felt like sharing a story, our story, of how it all started.Read More